lacuna/bifurcan/README.md

 * contiguous memory used wherever possible
 * performance equivalent to, or better than, existing alternatives

-Some of these properties, such as uniformly efficient random access and split/merge, are simply not available elsewhere.
+Some of these properties, such as uniformly efficient random access and splits, are simply not available elsewhere.
 Even if these are not required, other JVM libraries in this space tend to bring a large amount of tangential code along for the ride.
 For instance, the collections in the [Functional Java](https://github.com/functionaljava/functionaljava) library assume and encourage the use of all the surrounding abstractions.
 Clojure's data structures, while implemented in Java, are hard-coded to use Clojure's equality semantics.

 These libraries are all-or-nothing propositions: they work great as long as you also adopt the surrounding ecosystem.
 Historically, given the lack of functional primitives in Java's standard library, this made a lot of sense.
-With the introduction of lambdas, streams, et al in Java 8, however, this is no longer required.
+With the introduction of lambdas, streams, et al in Java 8, however, this is no longer true.

 This library builds only on the primitives provided by the Java 8 standard library.
 Rather than using the existing collection interfaces in `java.util` such as `List` or `Map`, it provides its own interfaces (`IList`, `IMap`, `ISet`) that provide functional semantics - each update to a collection returns a reference to a new collection.
 Each interface provides a method (`toList`, `toMap`, `toSet`) for coercing the collection to a read-only version of the standard Java interfaces.